Altre scienze socialiIngleseWordPress

 Pubblicato

-If you’ve been around either myself or Deepak Singh you will almost certainly have heard the Jeff Jonas/Jon Udell soundbite: ‘Data finds data.
+Image by cameronneylon via Flickr If you’ve been around either myself or Deepak Singh you will almost certainly have heard the Jeff Jonas/Jon Udell soundbite: ‘Data finds data.
 Then people find people’.
-The naïve analysis of the success of consumer social networks and the weaknesses of science communication has lead to efforts that almost precisely invert the Jonas/Udell concept.
+Jonas is referring to data management frameworks and knowledge discovery and Udell is referring to the power of integrated data to bring people together.

 FeaturedAcademic PublishingBusiness ModelOpen AccessPeer ReviewAltre scienze socialiInglese